 Earning travel rewards allows you to travel more for less.
 Earning 5X the points makes it go way faster.
-And you can do this at over 100 retailers with the simple trick of buying gift cards at the grocery store.
-Here’s the list of retailers (and explanations).
+That’s possible thanks to multiplier earn rates on the “grocery” category.
+But you can also do it at over 100 retailers with the simple trick of buying gift cards at the grocery store.

-Of course, welcome bonuses worth hundreds of dollars are how you earn the most travel rewards.
+Of course, welcome bonuses worth hundreds of dollars are how you’ll earn the most travel rewards.

-But it can’t hurt to also get 5X the points on lots of spending for all the times you’re not unlocking welcome bonuses.
+But it can’t hurt to also get 5X the points on lots of spending, for the times you’re not unlocking welcome bonuses.

 Basics of the gift card trick

-- Many credit cards earn 5X the points at grocery stores
+- Some credit cards earn 5X the points at grocery stores

-- Grocery stores sell many gift cards at no cost
+- Grocery stores sell gift cards for plenty of other retailers (without fees)

 - You buy a gift card at the grocery store with your credit card

-- You then use the gift card at the 100+ retailers below
+- You then use the gift card at the 100+ retailers listed below

 - So you get 5X the points indirectly even if it’s not a grocery store

 It really pays to know the pro tricks in the world of travel rewards.

 Before I give you details and examples, I want to mention a few other things that I’ll explain below.

 - By buying gift cards in certain convenience/general merchandise stores